cesarParra/apexdocs/README.md

 standalone [Apex Reflection Library](https://www.npmjs.com/package/@cparra/apex-reflection) which is what gets used by this library behind the scenes to generate the documentation files.

+### 👨‍💻 Typescript

+If using Typescript, ApexDocs provides all necessary type definitions.

 ## 📖 Documentation Guide